charcoalphp/charcoal/README.md

 -   [`twig/twig`](http://twig.sensiolabs.org/)
     -   Twig can also be used as a rendering engine for the view.
 -   [`pimple/pimple`](http://pimple.sensiolabs.org/)
-    -   Dependencies management can be done with a Pimple ServiceProvider (`\Charcoal\View\ViewServiceProvider`)
+    -   Dependencies management can be done with a Pimple ServiceProvider(`\Charcoal\View\ViewServiceProvider`)
+    -   It is actually required by default in `charcoal-app`.

 > 👉 Development dependencies are described in the _Development_ section of this README file.

 # Basic Usage

-A `View` can be used to render any template (which can be loaded from the engine) with any object (or array) as context.
+A `View` can be used to render any template (which can be loaded from the engine) with any object (or array, for twig) as context.

 ```php
 use Charcoal\View\Mustache\MustacheLoader;